 I recently read this post on Reddit and it reminded me of how unprepared a majority of my friends and family are in the event of a disaster.

-This is quite disheartening as when you look over the current affairs in the United States – it looks like shit is likely to go down eventually.
-There is no excuse for being unprepared as I am telling you right now – again – shit is eventually going to hit the fan.
+This is quite disheartening as when you look over the current affairs in the United States it looks like shit is likely to go down eventually.
+There is no excuse for being unprepared as I am telling you right now again shit is eventually going to hit the fan.
+It isn’t a matter of if, but rather when your number will be called.

-Masculine Men (Leaders) Know What to Do – Even when They Don’t
+Leaders Know What to Do Even When They Don’t

-If you read the linked post you’ll notice that the dude took all of the brunt work on himself – yet he expected and clearly articulated to his family what their roles were (and yes they all had a job to do, none of this women & children being exempt from labor).
+If you read the linked post you’ll notice that the dude took all of the brunt work on himself; yet he expected and clearly articulated to his family what their roles were and yes they all had a job to do, none of this “women & children being exempt from labor” crap, when shit hits the fan, it’s all hands on deck.

-You need to be prepared and in order to be prepared you need to run through mental exercises where you envision something bad happening and how you’ll respond.
+You need to be prepared and in order to be prepared you need to run through mental exercises where you envision something bad happening and how you’ll respond to it.
+Doing so starts to fire the neurological pathways from the brain to those muscles so if/when said event actually happens, you reduce your reaction time as you’ve already taken the actions 1,000x in your head.

 Implement this same ‘Dad Reflex’ on a much more broad and serious scale.